 Land Isn't Wealth

 If you build a chair, it’s yours.
 Nobody has a legitimate claim to that chair.
 But if you fence off a quarter-section in Alberta — you didn’t make that land.
 You made the fence.
 The dirt was there before you showed up.
 It has some value on its own, but most of that comes from the road, the neighbours, the grain elevator, the town that grew around it.
 When your land appreciates because they paved the highway, you didn’t earn that increase.
 The whole community improved it, and you reaped some benefit.
-And if you build a fence and raise some beef, the community benefits from that too.
+And if you raise some beef, the community benefits from that too.

 what this does to incentives